 - Star Wars Legends:

-- The ancient Mandalorians were a society of warriors and marauders who were constantly at odds with the Republic, warring against it and raiding its worlds.
+- The ancient Mandalorians, known then as the Mandalorian Crusaders and later Neo-Crusaders, were a society of warriors and marauders who were constantly at odds with the Republic, warring against it and raiding its worlds.
 They were often allies of the Sith, and armies of Mandalorians riding on the backs of the quadrupedal war droids were common sights during the numerous Sith/Republic wars.
 In the setting's present, long after the fall of the Mandalorian empires, they mostly live as clans on their homeworld or as Bounty Hunters and mercenaries in the wider galaxy.

 - New Jedi Order: The Yuuzhan Vong warrior caste are dogmatic, skilled and fearsome warriors who live for combat and driving their species' conquest of the galaxy.
 The other three major Vong castes (shaper, priest, intendant), who run and direct the Vong civilization, are less savage and more cunning, and in many ways fall closer to dark elf status than anything.
 Indeed, the Vong's backstory has them as essentially Space Elves gone bad.
 In any case, they follow a narrative trajectory fairly typical of fantasy orcs, being initially portrayed as unrepentantly Always Chaotic Evil before being more fleshed out and finally doing a race-wide HeelFace Turn.